Efficient time tracking and job management limited by basic scheduling capabilities

 Connecteam: The Better ClockShark alternative

-Connecteam’s flexible and advanced time tracking allows employees to clock in from any device—mobile, desktop, or kiosk.
+Connecteam’s flexible and advanced employee time clock allows workers to clock in from any device, including mobile, desktop, or kiosk.
 Connecteam’s kiosk mode supports multiple logins from a single device and can be set up across various locations, providing broader usability across different industries.

-Additionally, Connecteam takes drag-and-drop scheduling to the next level by offering automated scheduling and the ability to add open shifts that employees can claim based on their availability and preferences—with or without manager approval.
+Additionally, Connecteam takes drag-and-drop staff scheduling to the next level by offering automated scheduling and the ability to add open shifts that employees can claim based on their availability and preferences (with or without manager approval).

 Connecteam also offers exceptional value for your money.
 It’s free forever for small businesses with up to 10 users, and plans for larger teams start at just $29 per month for up to 30 users.
 This makes it much more cost-effective than ClockShark, especially for small to medium-sized businesses.